Dublin

 The Dublin procedure is systematically applied in all cases;[14] when lodging an application for asylum, the applicant also fills in a Dublin questionnaire where they have to state any previous travel or any relatives present in another Member State.
 Should they have travelled through another Member State or have relatives present in one Member State, the Dublin Unit invites the applicant for an interview.

-Despite improvements in 2021 in relation to the submission of Take Charge Requests within the timeline set by the Dublin Regulation, delays were observed in the first half of 2022 in cases of adults and unaccompanied children alike.
-The situation improved during the second half of 2022 and throughout 2023 as the team handling TCRs was staffed with additional personnel.[12]
+Despite improvements in 2021 in relation to the submission of take-charge requests within the timeline set by the Dublin Regulation, delays were observed in the first half of 2022 in cases of adults and unaccompanied children alike.
+The situation improved during the second half of 2022 and throughout 2023 as the team handling take charge requests was staffed with additional personnel.
+In 2024, the situation continued improving, the majority of the take charge requests were submitted within the timeframe of the regulation with minor exceptions mainly concerning cases of unaccompanied children informing the authorities of their intent to submit an application after their initial screening at Pournara, the First Reception Center.[15]

 Individualised guarantees